 I had read all the books.
 I was meditating daily with soothing music and practicing breathing exercises.

-I let the panicked feelings come and go and surely enough, over time they lessened until I no longer anticipated them.
+I let the panicked feelings come and go, and surely enough, over time they lessened until I no longer anticipated them.
 Feelings came back.
 I could laugh.
 I felt battered and worn, but hopeful.

 But still the dark thoughts would seep in, slowly swelling in my mind.
 Heavy as wet wool.
 Despite my best efforts, I was left in depression and wanted so terribly not to be.

-Sure, thoughts came with less urgency, but they were still there and I remained in a daze, as though I was swimming an inch away from reality.
+Sure, thoughts came with less urgency, but they were still there, and I remained in a daze, as though I was swimming an inch away from reality.

 I Googled.
-I was lead to mindfulness.
+I was led to mindfulness.

-Mindfulness—the final stepping-stone of my path to healing.
+Mindfulness—the final stepping stone of my path to healing.

 It was intuition that led me to the practice of mindfulness.
 All along, medication and CBT felt wrong for me.
-Even chanting affirmations, burning lavender candles, and distracting techniques seemed unproductive—as though I was telling my mind, “This is a thing that must be gotten rid of!”
+Even chanting affirmations, burning lavender candles, and using distracting techniques seemed unproductive—as though I was telling my mind, “This is a thing that must be gotten rid of!”

 It really is the equivalent to “Don’t think about pink elephants!”
 Of course we will.
 It is in our nature.